 Expertise: Band, Choral, Cross curricular development, Curriculum, Danielson / teacher evaluation, Early childhood, Lesson planning, Literacy, Musical theater, Student assessment & evaluation

-Stephanie Nantell serves as an instructional supervisor.
+Stephanie Nantell serves as an assistant program director.
 Stephanie joins Education Through Music directly from teaching elementary music in NYC public and charter schools for the past six years.
 She has two Masters from NYU; a Master of Arts in Music Education and a Master of Music in Trumpet Performance.
 While at NYU, Stephanie taught as a private trumpet instructor for NYU undergraduates (non-music majors), tutored with America Reads, and worked as a digitization assistant in the archives department of the New York Philharmonic.
 Since graduating from NYU, Stephanie has pursued her Level I (Kodály) and II (Orff) Methodologies Certifications, and used those skills as a Kodály Musicianship Instructor with the National Children's Choir.
 Stephanie also has a Bachelor of Arts in Music from Rollins College, where her primary instruments were voice and trumpet.
 While living in Orlando, Stephanie worked as a trumpet player at Walt Disney World, and performed in local elementary schools in a show about positive character traits for Radio Disney.

 Expertise: Choral, Conducting, Cross curricular development, Curriculum, Danielson / teacher evaluation, Early childhood, ELL / ESL, Lesson planning, Literacy, Methodology: Conversational Soulfege, Methodology: Dalcroze, Methodology: Gordon, Methodology: Orff, Musical theater, Professional development, School leadership, Strings

-Ulises Solano serves as an Senior Instructional Supervisor.
+Ulises Solano serves as an Instructional Supervisor.
 Hailing from Costa Rica, Ulises Solano is a graduate from Indiana University, performer and teacher and a veteran with Education Through Music.
 He has taught in several ETM schools both in the Bronx and Harlem since 2007.
 Ulises has a strong vocal performance background as an operatic tenor.
 This year, he has joined the ETM staff as a mentor, working to advance our teachers through his years of experience and patience.